-* While Gram positive and Gram negative bacteria are of clinical significance, it's worth noting that not all bacteria in these groups are harmful/cause disease.
+* While Gram positive and Gram negative bacteria are of clinical significance, not all bacteria in these groups are harmful/cause disease.

 Bacteria are single-celled prokaryotes ubiquitous in nature.
 As such, they can be found in different types of environments (ranging from aquatic to the hot rocks of the Mojave Desert).

 In these environments, bacteria may exist as free-living organisms (making their own food or feeding on dead organic matter etc), in symbiosis with other organisms (e.g. Zoamastogopera found in the digestive system of termites) or as parasitic organisms that can cause harm and disease in their hosts.